- Call: 0800 970 2070

 We have enabled all our our staff who are not training to work from home, providing them with the necessary equipment and support.
 Those staff that do come to our office in Guildford either from time to time or for their training will be assured that we have taken all necessary precautions to ensure a Covid safe office environment.

-Objectives of the role
+About the role

-The person
+The benefits

 National Centre for Domestic Violence (NCDV) is a not-for profit organisation set up in 2003 to helping over 8000 victims of Domestic Abuse & Violence obtain protective injunctions against their perpetrators every month.